Skip navigation

 2. Achieve an advanced nursing degree.

 The advanced nursing degree is the basis for RNs moving into APRN positions.
-Regent’s Master of Science in Nursing – APRN degree will prepare you to specialize for Adult Gerontology Clinical Nurse Specialist (AG CNS) or Mental Health Nurse Practitioner (PMHNP).
+Regent’s Master of Science in Nursing – APRN degree can prepare you to specialize for Adult Gerontology Clinical Nurse Specialist (AG CNS) or Mental Health Nurse Practitioner (PMHNP).
 Both areas are expected to grow substantially in the coming years.

 3. Complete the required clinical practice experience hours.